 5.1.
-The CCG has adopted the following definitions from NHS England EPRR Framework 2015, ISO 22300 and CCA 2004:
+The ICB has adopted the following definitions from NHS England EPRR Framework 2015, ISO 22300 and CCA 2004:

 Term Definition Business Continuity The capability of the organisation to continue delivery of products or services at acceptable pre-defined levels following a disruptive incident.
-Business Continuity Incident An event or occurrence that disrupts, or might disrupt, an organisation's normal service delivery, below acceptable predefined levels, where special arrangements are required to be implemented until services can return to an acceptable level.

-Term Definition Business Continuity Management System Part of the overall management system that establishes, implements, operates, monitors, reviews, maintains and improves business continuity.
+Business Continuity Incident An event or occurrence that disrupts, or might disrupt, an organisation's normal service delivery, below acceptable pre-defined levels, where special arrangements are required to be implemented until services can return to an acceptable level.
+Business Continuity Management System Part of the overall management system that establishes, implements, operates, monitors, reviews, maintains and improves business continuity.
 Business Impact Analysis The process of analysing activities and the effect that a business disruption might have upon them.
 Business Continuity Plan Documents the procedures that guide the organisation to respond, recover, resume, and restore to a pre-defined level of operation following a disruption to business continuity.
 Critical Incident Any localised incident where the level of disruption results in the organisation temporarily or permanently losing its ability to deliver critical service.
-Means: a) An event or situation which threatens serious dan human welfare in a place in the United Kingdom b) An event or situation which threatens serious dan the environment of a place in the United Kingdom c) War, or terrorism, which threatens serious dama security of the United Kingdom.
-Incident Response Plan Outlines how the CCG will respond to a critical or major incident.
-Major Incident Is any occurrence that presents serious threat to the health of the community or causes such numbers or types of casualties, as to require special measures to be implemented.
+Emergency Means: a) An event or situation which threatens serious damage to human welfare in a place in the United Kingdom. b) An event or situation which threatens serious damage to the environment of a place in the United Kingdom. c) War, or terrorism, which threatens serious damage to the security of the United Kingdom.
+Incident Response Plan Outlines how an organisation will respond to a critical or major incident.
+Major Incident Is any occurrence that presents serious threat to the health of the community or causes such numbers or types of

+Term Definition

+casualties, as to require special measures to be

+implemented.